 (non-government) Abnormal uterine (womb) bleeding can occur as either a change in your normal menstrual period or bleeding in between your normal menses.

 Menopause Menopause is the time when your menstrual periods stop permanently and you can no longer get pregnant.
 After menopause, your body makes much less of the hormones estrogen and progesterone.
 Very low estrogen levels after menopause can affect your health and cause symptoms such as hot flashes.
-The Office of Women's Health provides steps to protect your health and relieve your symptoms.

 Menopause 101 Army Fact Sheet provides an overview of menopause, common body changes, and additional menopause resources.